 In my opinion, this idealization of the human’s place as a caretaker and rational being is completely warped.
 This is where the analogy of children vs. adults ends.

 Unlike children, the horse has had thousands of years in experience cohabiting with other species.
 Domestication may have bred out some of this skill, but horses still carry that natural instinct with them out of necessity.

 There was an orphaned bear cub that lived with our horses for a few summers.
 We called him Kevin.
 A hunter had evidently shot his mother, and he was left to fend for himself in the wild.
 Normally, horses become very edgy when there are wild predators lurking near them.
 But Kevin weaselled his way into the herd’s everyday life.
 Not only did Kevin seem to take comfort from the horses, but the horses didn’t mind Kevin!
 They seemed to have a mutual understanding.
 And this happened without any human intervention.

 What does this mean for us as humans and caretakers?

-This simple example proves that animals of all natures are able to cohabitant harmoniously.
+This simple example proves that animals of all species are able to cohabitant harmoniously.
 Even though bears and horses don’t have the same body language, they were capable of learning one another’s energy and intentions.

 As caretakers, this doesn’t mean that we shouldn’t be aware of how our body language is affecting the horses.
 This realization calls for you to be confident in your communication skills, and in turn respect your horse’s mode of communication as well.

 Sometimes, a cue you thought meant one thing really means another to your horse.
 If it’s something you can change, then change it.
 Your turn to learn.
 If it’s a problem for you, then your horse will change.
 No problem!
 Be patient and teach him what your ‘words’ mean and he will do the same for you.